Creation of young colonies (nuclei)

 Work procedure:

-- place 2–3 frames without queen cells with bees, brood and queen between two food frames into a new nuc box (if you do not have food frames, you must feed the nucleus colony immediately with syrup)
+- place 2 - 3 frames without queen cells, with bees, brood and queen, between two food frames in a new nucleus box (if you do not have food frames, the nucleus must be fed immediately with syrup)

-- remove all queen cells from the new nuc box and from the mother colony
+- remove all queen cells from the new nucleus box and the parent colony

-- move the new nuc box the same day to 3 km from the old location and allow the bees to fly freely (feed the nucleus colony if necessary) or place it in a dark, cool cellar for 2 nights, then install it in the apiary on the evening of the third day and allow the bees to fly
+- move the new nucleus box the same day to 3 km from the old location and allow the bees to fly freely (feed the nucleus if necessary), or place it for 2 nights in a dark and cool cellar, then install it in the apiary on the evening of the third day and allow the bees to fly

-- first check after 9 days of the mother colony (number of bees, food, etc.), remove all queen cells and introduce a breeding queen
+- first inspection of the parent colony after 9 days (number of bees, food, etc.); remove all queen cells and introduce a breeder queen

-- from the moment there is a queen, feed with syrup
+- as soon as there is a queen, feed with syrup

-- if the young colony raises its own queen and as soon as there is no more capped brood (approx. after 24 days), treat the nucleus colony with oxalic acid (by spraying, by dribbling or by evaporation)
+- if the young colony rears its own queen and as soon as there is no more sealed brood (approx. after 24 days), treat the nucleus with oxalic acid (by spraying, by trickling or by evaporation)

 Work procedure: